 How to Grow a Salsa Garden

-Salsa is one of the fastest growing condiments in America.
-It’s tasty, all natural, and you can make it with ingredients from your own salsa garden.
+Salsa is one of the most popular condiments in America.
+It's tasty, all-natural, and you can make it with ingredients from your own salsa garden.

 Salsa is one of the fastest growing condiments in America and quickly becoming a kitchen staple.
 And why not?
 Its lively taste adds a pleasant kick to many foods.
 It’s full of natural ingredients.
 And it’s really easy to make.
 The real question is, why don’t more people make their own salsa with vegetables from their own salsa garden?
 Here are some easy vegetable gardening tips to get you started.

 The vegetables in a salsa garden are among the easiest to grow: tomatoes, peppers, onions, garlic and cilantro.
 The key is to site them in optimal conditions.
 That means plenty of sunlight (6 to 8 hours a day), good soil and plenty of moisture.
 A lot of gardeners like raised beds because they can make a highly productive soil mix to support more plants in less space.
 It’s called square-foot gardening and it works great for a salsa garden.

 To start your garden, begin by building a 4-ft. x 4-ft. raised bed (you can either buy one or make one with cement blocks or straw bales.)
 The size is perfect because you can tend to and harvest your plants without stepping in the bed and compacting the soil.
 Fill the beds with equal parts topsoil, peat moss and compost.
 Or you can buy a soil mix labeled for raised beds.
 You can also grow a salsa garden in the ground if it has good drainage.